Learn how to seamlessly integrate GetFeedback’s powerful analytics with Salesforce to optimize your customer experience program.

 Furthermore, you’ll also want to tie your CX program to revenue.
 In doing so, you’ll be able to track and prove its ROI.
 Using the example above, you can attach a CSAT score to customer revenue in Salesforce, which will identify at-risk revenue if action is not taken.

 If you’re not too familiar with CSAT or other customer loyalty metrics, check out our customer loyalty guide to help you get started.

 Step 2: integrate with Salesforce

-The first thing you need to do is connect your feedback data with your customer data.
+The first thing you need to do is connect your CX data with your CRM data.
 At GetFeedback, we lovingly refer to this synergy as the bi-directional data tunnel.